imanghafoori1/laravel-anypass/README.md

 As always if you found this package useful and you want to encourage us to maintain and work on it, Please press the star button to declare your willing.

-### More from the author: :gem:
+### More from the author:

-A minimal yet powerful package to give you opportunity to refactor your controllers.
+ :gem: A minimal yet powerful package to give you opportunity to refactor your controllers.

 - https://github.com/imanghafoori1/laravel-terminator

 ------------------

-A minimal yet powerful package to give a better structure and caching opportunity for your laravel apps.
+ :gem: A minimal yet powerful package to give a better structure and caching opportunity for your laravel apps.

 - https://github.com/imanghafoori1/laravel-widgetize

 -------------------

-A simple package that lets you easily impersonate your users.
+ :gem: A simple package that lets you easily impersonate your users.

 - https://github.com/imanghafoori1/laravel-MasterPass